kixe/Webling-Relations/README.md

 Configurable interface between the members administration software Webling and the CMS/ CMF ProcessWire based on the Webling API.

+If you would like to purchase a license for this module, please contact [qualyweb.com](https://qualyweb.com/en/contact/)

 ## Installation

 When installing the module, the corresponding Webling **subdomain** and an **API key** must be set up with appropriate authorizations.